StackVista/stackstate-docs/develop/reference/stj/stj_reference.md

 ## Function: include

 {% hint style="warning" %}
-This function only works when the template is loaded from a StackPack.
+This function will only work when the template is loaded from a StackPack.
 {% endhint %}

 Includes the content of another file inside this template.
 This can come in handy when template files become exceedingly large, when working with images or when you want to reuse the same template fragments in multiple locations.

-### Arguments:
+### Arguments

  1. **filename** - The name of the file to include from the StackPack.
 The file must exist in the `provisioning` directory or one of its sub-directories (see [StackPack packaging](/develop/developer-guides/stackpack/prepare_package.md).
  1. **encoding** (optional, default = `handlebars`) - Choice of: